atreyeem99/ORCA-keywords/README.md

 - `ZEF-SOC` Uses e↵ective nuclear charges for the spin-orbit coupling operator.
 - `modetype normal` normal modes of vibration: PES
 - `MList` provides the list of the normal modes to be scanned.
+- `RSteps and LSteps` specify the number of steps in positive and negative direction along each mode in the list.